 Running an ecommerce optimization campaign is hard work.
 But don’t despair.
 Just because there are lots of moving parts doesn’t mean that you need to invest hours of manpower and mountains of cash into a major site overhaul.

-With the three ecommerce optimization metrics above in mind, it’s possible to take a long-term approach, conducting lots of smaller A/B tests.
+With the three ecommerce conversion optimization metrics above in mind, it’s possible to take a long-term approach, conducting lots of smaller A/B tests.
 This is the strategy Amazon use, along with a host of major ecommerce players.
 And the results speak for themselves.

 In this article, we’ve provided you with one piece of the ecommerce optimization puzzle.
 But what about everything else?
 Product pages, cart pages, checkout pages, your homepage – they’re all essential.

 If you’re eager to ensure that all parts of your optimization strategy are in working order, then get yourself a copy of our in-depth eBook: Ecommerce Optimization Checklist of a 7+ Figure Online Store.